araamz/Stipes/README.md

 2. Start the react application with `npm start`.
 3. Open a new terminal window within the root Stipes directory.
 4. Change directory to the api folder with `cd api`.
-5. Enter into the virtual environment with `. env/bin/activate`
+5. Enter into the virtual environment with `. env/bin/activate`.
-6. Start the flask application with `flask run`
+6. Start the flask application with `flask run`.
+7. Go to `localhost:3000` to use Stipes.

 ## Frontend Design